hazelcast/hazelcast-nodejs-client/CONFIG.md

 `nearCaches` is an array that includes one configuration object for each Near Cache in the client.
 For meanings of configuration options, please refer to [NearCacheConfig API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/0.7/docs/classes/_config_.nearcacheconfig.html).

-## Configuring Reliable Id Generator
+## Configuring Flake Id Generator
-You may configure reliable id generators as the following:
+You may configure flake id generators as the following:

 ```json
 {